Welcome to the

 The project extends from the Alabama/Georgia State Line approximately 10 miles to the east, and ends at the intersection of Flat Rock Road/Kitten Lake Drive, presented in the accompanying map.

 Conceptual design alternatives for interchange/intersection concepts will be prepared, and potential impacts will be evaluated.
-Your feedback is an essential element of this process.
+Your feedback has been an essential element of this process.
 We want you to guide the project team toward a hybrid, locally-preferred alternative that balances mobility needs and minimizes tradeoffs.
 We are examining traffic, bicycle, pedestrian, and transit.

 A Feasibility Study report will document the process, findings, and recommendations.
 Feasibility-level analysis represents an interim step prior to preparing engineering-level design and construction plans in future phases.